pymupdf/PyMuPDF/docs/page.rst

       Retrieves **all** links of a page.

       :rtype: list
       :returns: A list of dictionaries.
-For a description of the dictionary entries see below.
+For a description of the dictionary entries, see :ref:`link_dict_description`.
 Always use this or the :meth:`Page.links` method if you intend to make changes to the links of a page.

    .. method:: links(kinds=None)